codatio/codat-docs/docs/expenses/faq.md

 import Questions, { Question } from '@components/global/Questions';

-## Product overview

 <Questions>
 	<Question
 		question="Where can I see a roadmap for integration and feature support for Sync for Expenses?" answer={`
 Codat does not currently publish a public product roadmap.
-If you would like to learn more about upcoming product releases, speak to your account manager.
+If you would like to learn more about upcoming product releases, speak to your Codat contact.
 		`}
 	/>
 	<Question